bobbicodes/wav/README.md

 # wav

 Library for working with PCM data.
-Heavily based on [dynne](https://github.com/candera/dynne).

 ## Usage